NetMQ/NetMQ.ReactiveExtensions/README.md

 See [NetMQ.ReactiveExtensions](https://www.nuget.org/packages/NetMQ.ReactiveExtensions/).

+The NuGet package 0.9.3 is designed for .NET 4.
+It depends on Reactive Extensions v2.2.5 (this is difficult to find, can download the packages manually from NuGet).

-The NuGet package 0.9.4-rc7 is now compatible with .NET Core 1.1, .NET 4.5, and .NET Standard 1.6.
+The NuGet package 0.9.4-rc7 is designed .NET Core 1.1, .NET 4.5, and .NET Standard 1.6.
 If you want to build it for other platforms, please let me know.
+If you have trouble loading this, load the Git branch for the 0.9.3 release.

 ## .NET Core 1.1 Ready